namelessu/Notes/Useless College Notes/Music Appreciation/Lecture 4.md

 	- Sound proofing to block the high sound from leaving the studio which may disturb other people living or the opposite as the high noise sound the can come from outside environment which may be transportation noise or weather related noise which may affect the home studio performance quality and clarity.
 5. **What are the three main types of acoustic treatments?
 What’s the use of each one of them?**
 	- bass traps,absorption panels and diffusers.
+		- **Bass traps:** Usually are set in the corners of the room and they absorb low frequencies.
+		- **Absorption panels:** Usually placed on walls and doors and they absorb mid to high frequencies.
+		- **Diffusers:** Usually are used as a tool to scatter the sound around the room area to provide more natural and clear sound.
 6. **Where are bass traps usually placed, and why?**
 	- The bass traps usually put in the corners of the room because they absorb low frequencies.
 7. **Where are absorption panels usually placed, and why?**